 BFIHOST

-This base flow index is a measure of catchment responsiveness derived using the 29-class Hydrology Of Soil Types (HOST) classificationREF2.
-The HOST dataset is available as a 1km grid which records, for each grid square, the percentage associated with each HOST class present.
-Using IHDTM boundaries for each gauged catchment, the soil characteristics of the catchment can be indexed and by exploiting the relationship between soil typologies and runoff response an aggregated assessment of BFIHOST for the catchment can be derived.
+This base flow index is a measure of catchment responsiveness derived using the 29-class Hydrology Of Soil Types (HOST) classification.
+The HOST dataset is available as a 1km grid, which records, for each grid square, the percentage associated with each HOST class present.
+Using IHDTM boundaries for each gauged catchment, the soil characteristics of the catchment can be indexed, and by exploiting the relationship between soil typologies and runoff response, an aggregated assessment of BFIHOST for the catchment can be derived.

 BFIHOST19

 The estimate of the base flow index (BFI) based on the Hydrology of Soil Types (HOST) classification, BFIHOST, provides a measure of catchment responsiveness.
-The new BFIHOST19 descriptor addresses a number of issues in the original BFIHOST developed in 1995, including:
+The new BFIHOST19 descriptor addresses several issues in the original BFIHOST developed in 1995, including:

 CENTROID